iangreenleaf/blog_house/_drafts/the-rain-garden.md

 In retrospect, I could have planted with tighter spacing.
 I drew up the plans using recommended spacings from Prairie Moon, but I could have tucked everything a little bit closer if I wanted a garden that felt "full" a few years earlier.
-That said, doing so would have increased the plant costs, so I'm not sure I would have done so anyways.
+That said, this would have required more plants and thus increased costs, so I'm not sure I would have done so anyways.
 In subsequent years I've been tucking more plants into available spaces as I discover additional species that pique my interest or have success starting less-common plants from seed.

 After observing the garden's performance in major rain events over the first two years, I realized some parts of the basin needed to be deeper.